Virginia Tech’s Brock Hoffman off to blazing start after transfer ordeal

 Running back Khalil Herbert, a transfer from Kansas, rushed for 104 yards and a touchdown, and Rutgers transfer Raheem Blackshear had a rushing touchdown and 28 yards before cramps kept him out for the majority of the second half with the outcome well in hand.

-Herbert and Blackshear had a better view than most of Hoffman’s gritty performance that left Wolfpack defensive linemen on their heels or on the ground, allowing Virginia Tech to dictate terms at the line of scrimmage despite being down 23 players and several coaches because of positive tests or contact tracing.
+Herbert and Blackshear had a better view than most of Hoffman’s gritty performance that left Wolfpack defensive linemen on their heels or on the ground, allowing Virginia Tech to dictate terms at the line of scrimmage despite being down 23 players and several coaches because of positive coronavirus tests or contact tracing.

 Hoffman worked primarily against nose tackle Alim McNeill, limiting the NFL prospect to one tackle.

-There was plenty of feisty chatter in the trenches too, so much so that officials, according to Smith, even cautioned Hoffman multiple times to keep his hands and emotions in check.
+There was plenty of feisty chatter in the trenches, too, so much so that officials, according to Smith, even cautioned Hoffman multiple times to keep his hands and emotions in check.

 “If you line up on the opposite side of the ball in front of Brock, you’re not going to like him very much at all,” Smith said.
 “As a matter of fact, it’ll make you hate him.”